jiesi-lei/Global_Soil_Respiration_Analysis/README.md

 ## Overview

-This project contains the R code used for data-processing and statistical analysis for the research paper *Temporal changes of global soil respiration since 1987* (Lei et al.).
+This project contains the R code used for data-processing and statistical analysis for the research paper *Temporal changes of global soil respiration since 1987* (Lei et al.,2020).
 All datasets in support of the findings of this paper are also provided.